 Prior to this Offering, there has been no public market for the Class A Common Stock.
-The initial public offering price was negotiated among the Company and the representatives.
-Among the factors considered in determining the initial public offering price of the Class A Common Stock, in addition to prevailing market conditions, were the Company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.
+The initial public offering price will be negotiated among the Company and the representatives.
+Among the factors to be considered in determining the initial public offering price of the Class A Common Stock, in addition to prevailing market conditions, will be the Company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of the Company's management and the consideration of the above factors in relation to market valuation of companies in related businesses.

-The Class A Common Stock has been approved for quotation on the Nasdaq National Market under the symbol "CWST."
+Application has been made to have the Class A Common Stock approved for quotation on the Nasdaq National Market under the symbol "CWST."

-The Company and the Selling Stockholders have agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act.
+The Company and the Selling Stockholders agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities $\operatorname{Act}$ .